tobeno/sol/README.md

 Edit is also often avaiable in wrappers (e.g. `file('somefile').edit()`).

-By default play tries the _code_ command (typically VSCode) on the command line, but you can also set the _SOL_EDITOR_ environment variable to another editor of your choice.
+By default play tries the _visual studio code_ app on the command line, but you can also set the _SOL_EDITOR_ environment variable to another editor of your choice (e.g. `export SOL_EDITOR=webstorm`).

 ![Teaser Image](docs/assets/play.png)